flucoma/flucoma-cli/QuickStart.md

-# Instructions for the Command-Line Interface version of the Fluid.buf* algorythms
+# Instructions for the Command-Line Interface version of the Fluid.buf* algorithms

 ## Note: if you never used the Terminal, this is not for you yet, as these instructions are very terse.